PennLINC/qsirecon/docs/building_pipelines.rst

 particularly useful for statistics.
 You can map these scalars to standard spaces with a "template mapper".
 Suppose I wanted to fit a NODDI model and a DKI model.
 Then I wanted to transform their model-derived parameters to the template space used in QSIPrep.
-My ``"nodes"`` might look like:
+My ``"workflows"`` might look like:

 .. code-block:: yaml

-  nodes:
+  workflows:
   -   action: DKI_reconstruction
       name: dipy_dki
       qsirecon_suffix: DIPYDKI